Alfonso M. Dyson, Sr.,

 Uniformed Division Chief

-Over the course of his twenty-nine year career, Chief Sullivan has been the recipient of numerous performance awards and commendations and a member of the International Association of Chiefs of Police (IACP).
+Over the course of his 32-year career, Chief Dyson has been the recipient of numerous performance awards and commendations.
+He is a graduate of the FBI National Academy, the FBI National Executive Institute, and a member of the International Association of Chiefs of Police.